amoghyermalkar123/SET/README.md

 * GraphQL clients

 # Back-End :
+* FrameWorks and Languages :
     * Python
     * Django
+    * Javascript
+    * NodeJS
+    * ExpressJS
+* Databases :
     * MySQL
     * MongoDB
+* Middleware, API's :
     * GraphQL
-* NodeJS
-* ExpressJS
     * Redis

-**Note: This is an ongoing full-stack project and this repository contains the code only for the front-end.**
+**Note: This is an ongoing full-stack project and this repository contains the code only for the front-end.
-**I've only mentioned the entire details for the project,I've yet to implement many of the features and yet to use many of the technologies mentioned.**
+I've only mentioned the entire details for the project,I've yet to implement many of the features and yet to use many of the technologies mentioned.
-**Recent Readme Update : 3rd March 2020**
+Recent Readme Update : 3rd March 2020**